OrhanKupusoglu/rng-enigma/README.md

 The modified Enigma machines have 16 rotors, instead of three or four, and rotors contain hexadecimal digits instead of the 26 letters of the alphabet.
 Therefore each keystroke generates a hexadecimal digit.
 Since decryption is not a requirement, at each keystroke rotors are changed freely.

-Rotors are modeled as a two dimensional array, read from a given file, for an example see [enigma-rotors.cfg](./application/bin/enigma-rotors.cfg), or the embedded [default configuration](./library/include/rng_enigma.h) is used.
+Rotors are modeled as a two dimensional array.
 The first dimension corresponds to the order of the rotors, and the second dimension corresponds to the typed input.
 With this setup of **rotor & input**, coding simplifies considerably.
 For historical reasons, these indices are called **Ringstellungen**.

 Assuming that each operator knows his counterpart's state at each step, they can think of an algorithm: